Tuesday, March 10, 2026

 Once the jet passed us, we just turned onto the runway and Ben gunned it.
 We were off the ground pretty quick.
 As you can image, the views were amazing.
 We turned nearly due west toward the mountains and within minutes we had mountain peaks all around us.

 I thought it was so cool I called my wife on video call.
 She answered and I switched on the normal camera to let her see the view outside.
 "That's cool" she said, then started telling me about her day.
-I guess I was a little let down that she didn't really want to see anything, but that's my wife.
+I guess I was a little let down that she wasn’t impressed and didn’t want to watch the scenery, but that's my wife.
 "It don't take me long to see a rock" is one of her sayings.
 We chatted a bit then we hung up.

 Next I called my daughter Klair.
-She instant turned off everything and sat down to watch, now THAT'S MORE LIKE IT!!
+She instantly turned off everything and sat down to watch, now THAT'S MORE LIKE IT!!
 We couldn't talk because my phone was on speaker rather than on my ear buds.
-So I hung up and called back.
-BTW, I was calling on facebook messenger.
-Now we could talk so I gave her some view out different windows.
-The signal started to get weaker as we got farther into the hills, so I hung up to call my other daughter.
+I hung up and called her back.
+BTW, I was calling on Facebook messenger.
+Now we could talk so I gave her some views out different windows.
+The signal started to get weaker as we got farther into the hills, so I hung up to call another daughter.

-After I lost cell service I decided to do a video.
-So I hit the video button and started filming.
+After I lost cell service I decided to shoot some video.
+I hit the video button and started filming.
 I would film 5 to 10 seconds at a time, then pause and point somewhere else.
 I kept do that right up until we landed.
 It got me a little over 5 minutes of footage.
 I was counting on Mike to take plenty of other pictures to add to the blog.

 Ben kept us at an altitude below the peaks so we felt like we were flying right through the heart of the mountains, because we were.
-He didn't play chicken with the peaks or anything, but he did weave around a bit and passed pretty close to a few cliff faces.
-There were also a few up and down drafts and we could really feel them and see their effects because we were so close.
-It was a real blast and made the airplane ride the major attraction of the day, even more than the pretty views.
+He didn't play chicken with the peaks or anything scary, but he did weave around a bit and passed pretty close to a few cliff faces.
+There were also a few up and down drafts which we could really see and feel.
+Watching a cliff face jump up 50 feet is rather disconcerting but it was a so much fun and made the airplane ride the major attraction of the day, even more than the pretty views.

 Eventually we broke out of the mountains onto the coast.
 Ben began our descent out through the Sound to the ocean, then flew a gentle 180 back in toward the docks and the airport.
-We descended pretty steep on final and landed with a very positive thump on the runway.
+Ben made a steep descent toward final and landed with a very positive thump on the runway.
 No bouncing and no harsh sideway pull due to crosswinds.
-Ben taxi'd us behind all the other planes then shut the engine off.
+He taxied us behind all the other planes then shut the engine off.
 There was no ground crew, no tie downs, and no chocks to block the wheels.
 Just shut it off, set the parking brake and hop out.

 We unloaded from the plane and took a full bus to the terminal.
 Ben split us up into different groups, gave us our tickets and sent us on our way.
 Mike and I wound up on a massive ship.
 We were nearly the last to board.
-As soon as we got on board they sent us down stairs to the "International Buffet" and said it was closing in 5 minutes.
-So we grabbed plates and stacked them with everything we might want.
+As soon as we got on board they sent us downstairs to the "International Buffet" and said it was closing in 5 minutes.
+We grabbed plates and stacked them full with everything we might want.
 I got some lamb roast, beef ribs, mussels, a small salad, broccoli, and bread.
 We also got a little cup of ice cream, kind of like what you used to get at school lunch.
+By the time we climbed back up the stairs they were already clearing the food away, no going back.

 Our Ship to cruise Milford Sound

-The food wasn't bad, but by the time we finished we were already 15 minutes into our cruise.
+The food wasn't bad, but by the time we finished eating we were already 15 minutes into our cruise.
 We headed upstairs but it was packed with people, so we headed to the bow again.
-There were people there but it wasn't packed.
-So we stayed there almost the whole rest of the cruise.
+There were people up front but it wasn't packed, so we stayed there almost the whole rest of the cruise.

 Beginning the cruise